Sundanese cuisine

-Sambal terasi is the most important and the most common condiment in Sundanese cuisine, and eaten together with lalab or fried tofu and tempeh.
-Sayur Asem vegetable tamarind soup is probably the most popular vegetable soup dish in Sundanese cuisine.
-Another popular soup is Soto Bandung, a soup of beef and daikon radish, and mie kocok noodle soup with beef meat and kikil.
+Sambal terasi is the most important and the most common condiment in Sundanese cuisine, and is eaten together with lalab or fried tofu and tempeh.
+Sayur asem vegetable tamarind soup is a common vegetable soup in Sundanese cuisine.
+Common soups containing meat are soto Bandung, a soup of beef and daikon radish, and mie kocok noodle soup with beef meat and kikil.